rubenhortas/awesome-ip-widget/README.md

 Clone the repo under your widgets folder:
   - If you are using a custom theme: ~/.config/awesome/widgets/
-  - If you are using a default theme: /usr/share/awesome/lib/
+  - If you are using a default theme: /usr/share/awesome/lib/ (requires root privileges)

 Edit _awesome-ip-widget/ip.lua_ and set your interface name